The Complete Ecommerce SEO Guide for Beginners

 An example of SEO-friendly site architecture with "home," "category pages," and "individual pages"

-Also, when defining categories, make use of your keywords.
+Bonus: When defining categories, make use of your keywords.

 Not only will that help in SEO, but it will also help users find what they’re looking for faster.